-The main objective in any job search is to distinguish yourself from the competition.
-This is especially true in the event planning industry because there is such a wide range of candidates.
-I’ve talked before about the fact that the term “event planning” can be interpreted in many different ways.
-It is not enough to say you have experience planning events.
-The best resumes highlight specific abilities that portray a unique skill set.
-You need to really dig into your talents if you expect to land an interview opportunity.
+The term “event planning” can be interpreted in many different ways.
+It's not enough to simply say that you have experience planning events.
+The best resumes highlight specific abilities that portray a unique skillset.
+You have to dig deep into your talents if you expect to land an interview opportunity.

 Clearly Define Your Past Positions